Prague – At the Very Center of Europe

 The Charles Bridge replaced the Judith Bridge destroyed in the flood just prior to the reign of Charles IV.
 It was erected to connect the east bank districts to the Malá Strana and castle area.
 Today it is best known for its gothic towers and the procession of endless statues that greet visitors to its deck.

 On the south side of the bridge you will find the Bedrich Smetana Museum, located in an 1880’s waterworks building.
-Odly enough it is also home to the Karlovy Lazne, Nightclub – a massive nightlife buildings with many stories of party.
+Oddly enough it is also home to the Karlovy Lazne, Nightclub – a massive nightlife buildings with many stories of party.
 It so strange exiting the place and being right by the Charles Bridge.

 Among the most iconic structures are the Old-New Synagogue dating from 1270, Spanish Synagogue and the Prague Klausen Synagogue

-Near the Museum of Decorative Arts you will find the Jewish Guetto museum.
+Near the Museum of Decorative Arts you will find the Jewish Ghetto museum.
 This is a must see attraction in Prague.
 To enter it you must pass through the doors of the Pinkas Synagogue, a 16th century building, now standing as a memorial hall dedicated to 80 000 Czech Jewish holocaust victims.
-The synagogue walls have the names of the ghetto jews on its walls and try to tell the story of the lives lost.
+The synagogue walls have the names of the ghetto Jews on its walls and try to tell the story of the lives lost.

 From here your admission gains you access to a 15th century Jewish graveyard, witch I found to be quite interesting.